cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 For the CosmJs integration, you will:

 * Work with the GUI's data structures.
-* Fetch all games from the blockchain and display them, without pagination to keep it simple.
+* Fetch all games from the blockchain and display them (without pagination).
 * Integrate with Keplr for browser-based players.
 * Create a new game.
 * Fetch a single game to be played.